youpy-org/youpy/README.md

-Many beginners guide for Python only offers command line activities based on the austere interface supported by the `input` and `print` function.
+Many beginners guide for Python only offers command line activities based on the austere interface supported by the `input` and `print` functions.
 On the contrary, Youpy brings a modern graphical API allowing teachers to create rich recreational activities for educational purpose accessible to student with no programming skills.